Solonarv/divinations/README.md

 ### License

-All code in this repository is subject to the GNU General Public License.
+All code in this repository is subject to the GNU Lesser General Public License, version 3 (LGPLv3).
-See [COPYING](COPYING) for details.
+See [COPYING](COPYING) and [COPYING.LESSER](COPYING.LESSER) for the full license text.

 Note: previous versions of this work were released under the MIT license.
-For any parts of this work subject to both MIT and GPL (because they are present in an older MIT-licensed and a newer GPL-licensed version), you may choose which of these licenses to apply.
+For any parts of this work subject to both MIT and LGPL (because they are present in an older MIT-licensed and a newer LGPL-licensed version), you may choose which of these licenses to apply.
+To find out what code this clause applies to, use the `git` tool to compare the code's modified date to the date of the license change.

+Non-code assets are released under [Creative Commons - Attribution - Share Alike 4.0](CC-BY-SA-4.0.txt).
+Non-code assets consist of any files in the `src/main/resources` subdirectory, as well as any files with a MIME type matching `image/*`, `audio/*`, `video/*` or `application/ogg`.

+`gradle/wrapper/gradle-wrapper.jar`, `gradlew` and `gradlew.bat` are (c) Gradle Inc. and not subject to the above licenses.
+For more information about their licensing, visit <https://gradle.org>.

 ### Modpack permissions